Mayfield Chestnut

 Curriculum Intent

-• To encourage pupils to develop their individual potential to be happy and motivated, confident and valued members of the school and the wider community.
+• To encourage children to develop their individual potential to be happy and motivated, confident and valued members of the school and the wider community

-• To support students to be creative and develop their own thinking.
+• To support children to be creative and develop their own thinking

-• To enable students to have respect for themselves and others and keep themselves safe both in the real world and online.
+• To enable children to have respect for themselves and others and keep themselves safe both in the real world and online

-• To enable students to form positive, healthy relationships.
+• To enable children to form positive, healthy relationships

 Curriculum Implementation

-We recognise that all children are on a learning journey and our curriculum takes into account their initial starting point, their preferred learning style and their future destination, whilst covering all areas of the National Curriculum Learning activities are personalised and planned to provide sequential skill and knowledge development.
-A sharp focus on the development of reading is key, all children are taught reading skills every day through synthetic phonics, whole word reading and reading for fluency, comprehension and pleasure.
-Knowledge and skills are taught through imaginative termly themes,
+We recognise that all children are on a learning journey and our curriculum takes into account their initial starting point, their preferred learning style and their future destination.
+Whilst covering all areas of the National Curriculum, learning activities are personalised and planned to provide sequential skill and knowledge development.
+A sharp focus on the development of reading is key, all children are taught reading skills every day through systematic, synthetic phonics, whole word reading and reading for fluency, comprehension and pleasure.
+Adults read to children every day and share their love of reading.
+Knowledge and skills are taught through imaginative half termly themes.

-We incorporate PSHE, SMSC, British Values and our school values into all areas of our curriculum.
+We incorporate PSHE, SMSC, British Values and our school values into all areas of our curriculum to promote cultural capital for all children.
 Embedded within all learning experiences, children are taught to be successful learners, confident individuals, responsible citizens and effective contributors.

-Children will be given opportunities to learn on a 1:1 basis, in class groups and cross phase collaborative groups.
+Children will be given opportunities to learn on a 1:1 basis, in class groups and with a variety of teachers.
 The school environment is designed to ensure children feel safe enough to take risks in their learning and are conducive to optimising progress.

 Maths Year – R